 McMahon is a graduate of Auburn University and was general manager of its public radio station.
 He is a member of the National Press Club and formerly served on its the Board of Governors.

 Elected, Small Business, Class B, Term Expires Fall 2022

 Accomplished Director of Engineering with a strong background in both Systems Engineering Management and Mechanical Design Engineering.
 Work experience extends over 25 years and is made up of both defense (14 years) and automotive industries (11 years).
 Currently employed at Loc Performance Products (Small Business) as the Director of Product Development, responsible for the new development line of business.
 Academic accomplishments include a Bachelor of Science, Mechanical Engineering from the University of Detroit Mercy and a Master of Business Administration from Wayne State University.

 Appointed, NCMS, Class A, Term Expires Fall 2021

 Rachel O’Donohue has been with NCMS, a 501(c)(3) non-profit, since 1995 in various financial roles.
-In 2015, she became the Financial Director and Corporate Treasurer of the NCMS.
+In 2015, she became the VP of Financial Operations and Corporate Treasurer of the NCMS.
 She is responsible for the operation of the organization’s overall financial, contracting and accounting efforts.
 Trained in Fund accounting and Federal procurement regulations, she works with project teams on multi-company, multi-year collaborative R&D programs to develop and manage program budgets, report financial results and comply with federal and state guidelines.
 Has worked closely with RTC and NAMC over the last 10 years, providing financial, budget and annual audit services.
 She received two B.B.A.’s in Business Administration from the Eastern Michigan University with majors in Economics and Accounting.